y-du/simple-conf-manager/README.md

 - `ext_aft_crt` exit the script after config file creation, set to `False` if execution should continue.

 - `pers_def` if a key's value is removed from the config file and a default value exists write back the default value, if the value is to remain empty set to `False`.

+- `load` if set to `False` loading from the configuration file can be deferred and triggered manually with the provided `loadConfig` function at later point in time.

+        my_conf = MyConf("my_conf.conf", load=False)

+        # do something
+        # my_conf will access the default values of MyConf during this time

+        loadConfig(my_conf)

 #### Setting and getting values